daveskull81/smartsheet-delete-bulk-rows/README.md

 **options.deleteValue**

-The value that should be matched
+The value that should be matched to determine that a row should be deleted.